HackSoftware/Django-Styleguide-Example/README.md

 Few important things:

 - Linux / Ubuntu is our primary OS and things are tested for that.
-- It's dockerized for local development with `docker-compose`.
+- It's dockerized for local development with `docker compose`.
 - It uses Postgres as the primary database.
 - It comes with [`whitenoise`](http://whitenoise.evans.io/en/stable/) setup, even for local development.
 - It comes with [`mypy`](https://mypy.readthedocs.io/en/stable/) configured, using both <https://github.com/typeddjango/django-stubs> and <https://github.com/typeddjango/djangorestframework-stubs/>